microsoft/microsoft-ui-xaml-specs/active/Expander/Expander.md

 <!-- For example, this is a place to provide a brief explanation of some dependent
 area, just explanation enough to understand this new API, rather than telling the reader "go read 100 pages of background information posted at ...". -->
+ > This spec corresponds to [this issue](https://github.com/microsoft/microsoft-ui-xaml/issues/3279) on the WinUI repo.

+Throughout Windows, different expander controls are used by various apps and surfaces.
+There’s currently no consistent way to address this common UX pattern.
+This control is needed for situations where expanding (instead of overlaying) content is needed.
+An Expander control is motivated by its use in many app scenarios and supporting developers in migrating from WPF and WCT.

 # Description
 <!-- Use this section to provide a brief description of the feature.
-For an example, see the introduction to the PasswordBox control (http://docs.microsoft.com/windows/uwp/design/controls-and-patterns/password-box). -->
+For an example, see the introduction to the PasswordBox control (http://docs.microsoft.com/windows/uwp/design/controls-and-patterns/password-box). --> An Expander control is a UI component that provides a standard interaction for pushing adjacent content while expanding and collapsing.
+An Expander is independent of the contents inside it, including controls.

+## Is this the right control?
+An Expander is not intended for flyout-type behaviors where a UI component overlays on top of adjacent content.
+In other words, Expander will 'push' and not overlay or fly out.

 # Examples
 <!-- Use this section to explain the features of the API, showing